deepseek-ai/DeepSeek-Coder/README.md

 pip install -r requirements.txt
 ```
 Here are some examples of how to use our model.

+A demo is also available on the [🤗 Hugging Face Space](https://huggingface.co/spaces/deepseek-ai/deepseek-coder-7b-instruct) (thanks to all the HF team for their support).
 #### 1）Code Completion
 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM